 And maybe two cards are better than one.

 Also consider if there is some benefit to having the old card in conjunction with the new card.
 A real time example of this is the upcoming Chase Freedom Flex.
-On September 15, 2020, those who hold the Chase Freedom card will be invited to upgrade to the Chase Freedom Flex, which is clearly a better card, with the added benefits of 3% on dining and drug store purchases.
+On September 15, 2020, those who hold the Chase Freedom card will be invited to upgrade to the Chase Freedom Flex, which is clearly a better card, with the added benefits of 3% on dining and drug store purchases, and 5% on certain travel.
 You’d be crazy not to upgrade, right?

 Not necessarily.
 Aside from giving up the $200 sign up bonus you’ll get if you apply separately for the Freedom Flex, if you keep both cards, you’ll double the cap on the rotating 5% categories.
 The quarterly categories come with a $1,500 cap on spending.
 Typically not a problem for most people, but around Christmas Chase sometimes offers a broad category like “department stores.”
 One 80″ television could blow through the $1,500 cap, but if you have both cards, you’d still be good to go for another $1,500 of 5% spending.